 - 2.1 Where a premises does not hold a Premises Licence but wishes to provide gaming machines, it may apply to the Licensing Authority for a Permit.
 It should be noted, however, that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use. - 2.2 The Licensing Authority requires the applicant to submit a scale plan of the premises showing the areas which the permit will cover together with any other areas under the control of the licensee.
 Generally, this will be at a scale of 1:100 but other scales may be submitted with prior agreement from the Licensing Authority. - 2.3 The Licensing Authority will expect the applicant to show that there are written policies and procedures in place to protect children from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
-The suitability of such policies and procedures will be considered on their merits, however, they may include:- - A basic criminal record check for staff or equivalent criminal records check for the applicant and the person(s) having day to day control of the premises; - Proof of age schemes; - How the applicant proposes to ensure that children will be protected from harm whilst on the premises; - Safeguarding training; - · Training covering how staff would deal with:- - unsupervised, very young children being on the premises, - children causing perceived problems on, or around, the premises, and -Suspected truant children
+The suitability of such policies and procedures will be considered on their merits, however, they may include: - A basic criminal record check for staff or equivalent criminal records check for the applicant and the person(s) having day to day control of the premises. - Proof of age schemes - How the applicant proposes to ensure that children will be protected from harm whilst on the premises - Safeguarding and Child Protection training covering how staff would deal with: - unsupervised, very young children being on the premises, - children causing perceived problems on, or around, the premises - suspected truant children - 2.4 In addition, applicants should be able to demonstrate a full understanding of the maximum stakes and prizes (and that staff are suitably trained in this respect).